-None of the original structures remain on the otherwise nondescript summit as the site seems to have been abandoned during the 1700s either due to religious or tribal division or possibly due to a die-off from European viruses.
-Whichever the case, the Emerald Mound still stands, once a place of holy ceremony, now a geographic memorial.
+None of the original structures remain on the otherwise nondescript summit as the site seems to have been abandoned during the 1700s either due to religious or tribal division or possibly because the population declined when disease was introduced by European colonizers.
+The Emerald Mound still stands—once a place of holy ceremony, now a geographic memorial.

 Know Before You Go

 At milepost 10.3 on the Natchez Trace, follow the signs and turn off the road to get to the mound.